trwaters/FigAxe/README.md

 ## Adding new layouts ##
 The module `figaxe.py` contains the methods for making the actual *fig,axes* handles given a layout defined in `gridspec_helper.py`.
 Normal usage of *FigAxe* should only require editing `gridspec_helper.py` in order to add new instances of the classes `FigAxe` and `LiteFigAxe` to the functions `custom_layouts()` and `lite_layouts()`, respectively.
 Both methods utilize *GridSpec* to generate axes handles, but the *lite*-variety are designed for quickly adding a new custom layout.
 Specifically, the instances of `LiteFigAxe` in `lite_layouts()` ultimately use `tight_layout` (see `make_lite_figure()` in `figaxe.py`), while the more flexible `FigAxe` class uses `subplots_adjust`.

-If you forget how *FigAxe*'s *Gridspec*-hack for defining new layouts works, simply type
+If you forget how *FigAxe*'s *Gridspec*-hack for defining new layouts works, `figaxe.help` shows the following instructions for defining a new layout:

-    figaxe.lite_layout()
-which will issue an error since no `layout name` was passed.
-This error shows the following instructions for defining a new layout:

 ![lite_layout](https://user-images.githubusercontent.com/3180046/83005637-4781f500-9fce-11ea-9885-9d8af07eec4d.png)